 Nine men fought in the Revolutionary War and died.

-They knew the penalty for declaring independence was death and deemed it worth paying.
+They knew the penalty for declaring independence was death and deemed it a price worth paying.
 (Remember that next election, when you’re tempted not to bother to go vote.)

 Many lost everything they had, including their families.
 Lewis’s wife was imprisoned and soon died as result of her confinement.
 His son also died in captivity.
 Another of the fifty-six lost his dying wife and saw his thirteen children scattered.

 As Gary Hildrith said, “Such were the stories and sacrifices of the America revolution.
 These were not wild eyed, rabble-rousing ruffians.
 They were soft-spoken men of means and education.
 They had security, but they valued liberty more.
 Standing tall, straight, and unwavering, they pledged: “For the support of this Declaration, with firm reliance on the protection of the Divine Providence, we mutually pledge to each other, our lives, our fortunes, and our sacred honor.”

 Homes were looted and burned.
 Businesses destroyed.
 Blood shed and families destroyed.
 No one had to tell these men that freedom isn’t free.
 They paid dearly with all for it.
 They paid because they believed in something greater than themselves.
 They believed in America.

 Today, pause to think of them.
 Of what they risked, sacrificed, and forfeited to birth a nation where all men and women are free.
 Recognize and value that freedom.
 Know from history, how rare freedom is, and to retain it, you must guard and protect it.
 If you don’t, you will lose it.
 Pay attention not to what is said, but to what is done.
 Actions are more reliable.